Get your EIN in as fast as 7 business days. Apply now for $49

 Fax — Form SS-4 (4-7 Business Days)

-Complete Form SS-4 and fax it to the IRS at 855-215-1627.
-The IRS processes fax applications within 4-7 business days and returns your EIN by fax.
-This method is available to everyone, including non-residents.
+Complete Form SS-4 and fax it to 855-215-1627.
+The IRS processes fax applications in 4-7 business days and returns your EIN by fax.
+This method works for everyone, including non-residents.
 No SSN required.
-See our complete guide on applying by fax.

 3